 These systems are lighter, require less hardware and are easier to detension than using a pulley system.
 The Genesis rigging plate and Ramlock webbing anchor work well together for these tensioning methods.
 It’s worth repeating that you should not use carabiners in embedded highline systems.
 It doesn’t matter if they are steel or aluminum.

-The Buckingham Method is an ideal method to use for rigging low tensions highlines because most highliners bring a highslide/webbing pulley and carabiner with them anyway.
-This means you don't have to carry a pulley system.
-Another benefit is that you do not need to reach out and extend the LineGrip far out beyond the weblock.
-This is because there’s no bulky pulley system in the way.
+The Buckingham Method is an ideal method to use for rigging low tensions highlines because most highliners bring a hangover or highslide/webbing pulley and carabiner with them anyway.
+This means you don't have to carry an additional pulley system.
+Another benefit is that you do not need to reach way out and extend the LineGrip far out beyond the weblock.
+This is because there’s no bulky pulley system in the way and the system is really easy to reset when adding tension.
 The technique also creates a very low profile.
-The one drawback is that it does require a soft release or pulley system to let out tension when derigging.
-And be careful with hand tension; webbing can slip through the weblock so be sure it’s tied off.
+The one drawback is that it does require a soft release or pulley system to let out tension when derigging because the webbing is locked in the weblock.
+And be careful with hand tension; webbing can and will slip through the weblock so be sure it’s tied off tight.

 Mainline tension has the greatest effect on shockload transfer to the anchor and its gear.
 When someone takes a leashfall, energy is absorbed by the webbing but the anchors still experience a significant shockload.
 A big leashfall or whip close to the anchor generates the largest anchor shockloading of any condition while highlining.
 As ironic as it seems, some webbing actually requires a certain amount of tension to actually stretch.
 A short highline with no tension and semi-static webbing can result in a very violent experience.
 This is because the webbing is unable to stretch and absorb the energy created, so the majority of the load transfers to the anchors and body.

 Selecting tension comes down to safety, then your personal preference.
 Additionally, there are some considerations to be aware of on short lines up to around 100ft.
 When determining your tension, you must be aware of the terrain, conditions and fall zones.
 It’s also common to put some tension on the webbing to ‘activate’ the stretch but remember it is a slackline, not a tightrope.
 Most highlines these days are rigged at 900 lbf standing tension or under.
 It should be noted that low-stretch polyester and high tech webbing should probably not be used in a highline under 150ft due to the low stretch and lack of energy absorbing capabilities.
-Static line catches and whips are not fun with this type of webbing.
+Static line catches and whips are not fun with this type of webbing and you will get scratched and cut by it.

-Repeat, you need to take into account stretch of the backup.
+REPEAT: You need to take into account stretch of the backup and terrain.
 If you were to take a ride on the backup, you want to make sure that you’re not going to hit any terrain or feature on the way down.
 You’d be surprised by how much stretch can take place even on a static rope when the backup is fully engaged.

 Tensioning a highline is not much different than tensioning a longline besides it being a more challenging environment to rig in.
 Be sure to select the appropriate tensioning system for the scenario and desires.
 Remember that rigging at height will always take more time than on the ground.
 Make sure to be tied into the anchor when scrambling around in precarious places.
 Play around with the backup tension and see what will keep you safe and what tension you prefer.
-Keep in mind that it’s good practice to softpoint highlines because it removes links in the “failure mode” chain.
+Keep in mind that it’s good practice to softpoint highlines as opposed to leave the pulleys in the system because it removes links in the “failure mode” chain.
 It also keeps the pulley system from getting in the way of mounting the highline.